 Caswal Posted July 11, 2016 Author Report Share Posted July 11, 2016 Pick one species of tetra, two at the most, and add larger groups of each.
 I'd say forget the glowlights as the rainbows already have some orange on them and shoot for 20-25 each of the black neons and lemons.Is there a reason for this beyond aesthetics?
 Quote Link to comment Share on other sites More sharing options...

 Adrienne Posted July 11, 2016 Report Share Posted July 11, 2016 (edited) All rainbow fish are fast constantly moving fish and noes mani get quite large so when planting give consideration to the fact that you will need to leave a large space in the tank for them to zip up and down in.
 I think that your dwarf gourami, unless they stay well out of the way, may be frightened and injured.
-This is just from my previous experience in keeping rainbows in s 450 litre tank Edited July 11, 2016 by Adrienne gligor and Caswal 2 Quote Link to comment Share on other sites More sharing options...
+This is just from my previous experience in keeping rainbows in s 450 litre tank Edited July 11, 2016 by Adrienne Caswal and gligor 2 Quote Link to comment Share on other sites More sharing options...

 Fishluva Posted July 12, 2016 Report Share Posted July 12, 2016 i would have only one bristlenose.
 Quote Link to comment Share on other sites More sharing options...